 175 Years of Design: Takeaways from Belfast School of Art’s Anniversary Show.

-Written by Clara Potts.
+By Clara Potts.
 Photography by Darren Kidd.
 Hair by Andrew Mulvenna.
 Make-Up by Samantha Weightman.

 In a celebration of artistic legacy and innovation, Belfast School of Art (BSOA) had its 175th-anniversary show on Thursday, 30th May.
 Established in 1849, it exists as the oldest provider of design education on the island of Ireland and one of the oldest creative art schools in the UK.